spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 ## Changes to the default docker configurations

-In this sample we still want to build the application archive if Docker is not installed, hence the maven [pom.xml](../../../pom.xml) file is updated to detect if docker is installed :
+In this sample we still want to build the application archive if Ansible is not installed, hence the maven [pom.xml](../../../pom.xml) file is updated to detect if ansible is installed :

 ```xml
     <properties>